mikedigriz/Syncthing-for-PocketBook/README.en.md

 3. Stop syncthing only with [*syncthing_kill.app*](https://github.com/mikedigriz/Syncthing-for-PocketBook/blob/main/syncthing_kill.app).

 > [!WARNING]\
-> On launch `syncthing_pro.app` takes a lock (`mkdir /tmp/syncthing.lock`) so it won't spawn a second process, and `syncthing_kill.app` releases it with `rmdir /tmp/syncthing.lock`.
+> On launch `syncthing_pro.app` takes a lock, and only `syncthing_kill.app` releases it.
 So stop it only with that app.
-If you stop it any other way (just turning off Wi-Fi, say), the lock stays behind and the next tap on `syncthing_pro.app` silently does nothing, until you delete the folder by hand or reboot the device.
+If you stop it any other way (turning off Wi-Fi, say), the lock stays behind and the next tap on `syncthing_pro.app` silently does nothing until you reboot the device.
 See the [Lock](SCRIPTS.en.md#the-lock) section for details.

-> [!WARNING]\
-> After this edit the web panel at `http://your-ip-address:8384` will stop opening.
-So set up all your folders beforehand.
-If you want the panel back, just put the address `0.0.0.0:8384` back.
+After this edit the web panel at `http://your-ip-address:8384` will stop opening, so set up all your folders beforehand.
+To get the panel back, put the address `0.0.0.0:8384` back.

 ### Synchronizing reading progress
 The [Koreader](https://github.com/koreader/koreader) reader will help in this task.